redhat-appstudio/tssc-sample-templates/README.md

 On `Deployment information` Page, provide your Quay host in the `Image Registry`

 ![Screenshot](on-prem-quay.png)

 ## Contributing

 The templates are found in `./templates` and reference reusable content in `./skeleton`.

-The templates are maintained by importing external samples into the software template format.
-This allows the external samples to be used standalone, developed, and evolved and then imported.

-The pipelines are also maintained externally to allow standalone use outside of software templates, as well as evolution of the pipelines in one of more software templates.
+The pipelines are maintained externally to allow standalone use outside of software templates, as well as evolution of the pipelines in one of more software templates.

-To update the templates from these or any new samples you update the list of imported repos and run the following.

- `./generate.sh` to generate all the templates before commit to this repository.

 ### MacOS